|The Green Papers|

 CD 1: TBD.

-Thursday 9 May - Sunday 12 May 2024 (presumably): The State Convention.
+Circa May 2024 (date not set): The State Convention.
 The State Convention elects the 30 National Convention statewide Delegates according to the results of the primary.

 In addition, the convention elects the National Committeeman and National Committeewoman.
 The party Chairman, who will also attend the national convention, may be elected at a different time.